FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 opportunities to activate such flexibility.

 The opportunity lies in waiting with a planned comsumption or generation action ("shifting") or to adapt an action ("curtailment") ― see :ref:`opportunity_types` for a deeper discussion.
+Often, such opprtunities are discussed under the label "demand reponse".

 Within FlexMeasures, this opportunity can be regarded as the difference between suggested schedules (the activation of flexibility) and forecasts (how the assets are expected to act without activation of flexibility).